The eigenvalue decomposition of normal matrices by the skew-symmetric part: Complexity analysis and running time performance

 The polynomial in $\alpha$ achieves a local minimum at $\alpha=\frac{\sqrt{5^2+8}-5}{8}\approx 0.093$ for an optimal cost of $4.61n^3$ flops, instead of $\sim\frac{14}{3}n^3\approx4.66n^3$ when $\alpha=0$.
 Although, the variation of the constant is too small to yield significant gain in performance, the take-home conclusion is that ``a few'' real eigenvalues (up to $20\%$) do not impact the performance negatively.
 The numerical experiment of \cref{fig:alpha_figure} confirms the relevance of this operation count.
-The average runtime when $\alpha$ varies fits the expected behavior.
+The average runtime fits the expected behavior when $\alpha$ varies.

-\begin{rem} When $r$ grows, assuming the use of $n-1$ Householder reflectors to tridiagonalize $\mathrm{skew}(A)$ at step~3 is pessimistic.
-Since $\mathrm{skew}(A)$ has rank $n-r$, its tridiagonal form features at most $n-r$ non-zero subdiagonal elements.
-Therefore, the tridiagonalization requires at most $n-r$ reflectors in exact arithmetic.
-The most expensive reflectors being the $n-k$ ones of largest size, the worst case complexity of the tridiagonalization is $\sim\frac{4}{3}(n^3-r^3)$ instead of $\sim\frac{4}{3}n^3$.
-However, we experienced that due to numerical roundoffs, logical zeros are usually not recognized as numerical zeros.
-Therefore, methods such as \href{https://www.netlib.org/lapack/explore-html/df/d34/group__hetrd_gac6c89000449da7196e0273911fe492b2.html}{\texttt{sytrd}} and \href{https://www.netlib.org/lapack/explore-html/d2/d28/group__gehrd_ga74cea8f05a014cca243674999f71c238.html}{\texttt{gehrd}} often produce $n-1$ reflectors despite a low-rank matrix.
-This validates in practice the cost $\sim\frac{8}{3}n^3$ considered in~\eqref{eq:cost_alpha}.
-Finally when $r$ is large compared to $n$, Householder vectors should not be explicitly assembled to compute $H$ at step~12. \end{rem}
+\begin{remark} \emph{When the number $r$ of real eigenvalues grows, exact arithmetic could use only $n-r$ Householder reflectors to tridiagonalize $\mathrm{skew}(A)$ instead of $n-1$.
+Indeed, since $\mathrm{skew}(A)$ has rank $n-r$ and since each column of a tridiagonal matrix with a non-zero subdiagonal element is independent from all previous columns, the (exact) tridiagonal form can not have more than $n-r$ non-zero subdiagonal elements.
+In short, tridiagonalization is a rank-revealing method.
+The most expensive reflectors being the $n-k$ ones of largest size, the worst case complexity in exact arithmetic of the tridiagonalization is $\sim\frac{8}{3}(n^3-r^3)$ instead of $\sim\frac{8}{3}n^3$.
+However, due to numerical roundoff, logical zeros are perturbed.
+Given random matrices $U,V\in \mathbb{R}^{n\times l}$, $l\ll n$, it can be verified that \texttt{LAPACK}'s methods \href{https://www.netlib.org/lapack/explore-html/df/d34/group__hetrd_gac6c89000449da7196e0273911fe492b2.html}{\texttt{sytrd}} on $UU^\top $ and \href{https://www.netlib.org/lapack/explore-html/d2/d28/group__gehrd_ga74cea8f05a014cca243674999f71c238.html}{\texttt{gehrd}} on $UV^\top $ produce $n-1$ non-trivial reflectors.
+This validates in practice the cost $\sim\frac{8}{3}n^3$ considered in~\eqref{eq:cost_alpha}.} \end{remark}